JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

    linkerOpts.linux = -L/usr/lib/x86_64-linux-gnu -lpng
    ```

-   * `headers` is the list of header files to generate Kotlin stubs.
+   * `headers` is the list of header files to generate Kotlin stubs for.
 You can add multiple files to this entry,
      separating each with a space.
 In this case, it's only `png.h`.
 The referenced files need to be available
      on the specified path (in this case, it's `/usr/include/png`).
    * `headerFilter` shows what exactly is included.
 In C, all the headers are also included when one file references